-The MTA and its agencies provide equal access to procurement and contracting opportunities to business that are owned by minorities, women, and veterans with service-related disabilities.
+The MTA and its agencies provide equal access to procurement and contracting opportunities to businesses that are owned by minorities, women, and veterans with service-related disabilities.

 The MTA's Department of Diversity and Civil Rights, administers programs that encourage and assist such firms wishing to do business with us.

 The Minority, Women-Owned Business Enterprise, and Service-Disabled Veteran-Owned Business (M/WBE/SDVOB) Program applies New York State guidelines, while the Disadvantaged Business Enterprise (DBE) Program applies federal guidelines for providing eligible firms with these opportunities.